-For health systems, public health budgets would also benefit from the modulated incentive scheme since more EU citizens will have access to treatments, which results in savings due to more effective treatment and reduced hospitalisations.
+Furthermore, for health systems the public health budgets would also benefit from the modulated incentive scheme since more EU citizens will have access to treatments, which results in savings due to more effective treatment and reduced hospitalisations.
 They will also benefit from stronger competition and transparency measures around public funding for clinical trials.
 There would be additional societal benefits for families and carers too, in terms of both quality of life / independence and earning potential.
 Overall, the new incentives will come with costs for healthcare budgets but the public health benefits should outweigh those.